My name is Ken Tucker. I’m a guy from Indiana.

 My mother and my grandma were the center of our family.
 Each of whom are/were amazing women.
 Both divorced, remarried, and living the “mix family life” that has been made to look trendy now.
 Trust me.
 It wasn’t.
 Whenever you take a poor kid and put them around not poor and more traditional home environments it’s never easy.
 But my mom and grandmother are two strong ladies that created even stronger roots together and shared them with each other and with their kids.

 I used sports as a distraction from my life and a place to focus my teenage and adolescent angst.
-Watching, playing, reading, obsessing over them.
+Watching, playing, reading, and obsessing over them.
 I did better than most on the field of play.
 Sports gave me a path to a higher education that I truly never even considered before I started getting recruited to play at the college level.
 My body began breaking down before ever actually playing in college.
 But, because of sports and some sound advice from my guidance counselor and “Coach” I inadvertently had an opportunity to pursue a diploma.

 After 12 years in education my wife and I decided that my 11 year teaching career (2007-2018) within Noblesville Schools should come to an end.
 The decision was easy after crunching the numbers and weighing the pros and cons of being a stay at home parent.
 It was a simple equation.